 While the Nebia uses aerospace-grade spray nozzles that atomize water, allowing for a smaller volume of H2O to get you just as wet, the e-Shower recycles what normally goes down the drain.
-The used water gets filtered and mixed in with about 1.5 liters of fresh water each minute; that mixture gets hit with a UV light before raining down on your head again.
+The used water gets filtered and mixed in with about 1.5 liters of fresh water each minute, and that mixture gets hit with a UV light before raining down on your head again.

-The price of the shower, it should be noted, is extremely steep: It starts at about $3,200 (2,950 euros), but CMO Wouter Chömpff says it has plans to send users the equipment and do the installation for free.
-They’ll still have to pay for it, but they’ll share their energy and water savings with Hamwells, and over the next two to five years, the company will recoup money from those savings.
+The price of the shower, it should be noted, is extremely steep: It starts at about $3,200 (2,950 euros), but CMO Wouter Chömpff says the firm has plans to send users the equipment and do the installation for free.
+They’ll still have to pay for it, but they’ll share their energy and water savings with Hamwells, and over the next two to five years, the company will recoup its installation cost from those savings.

 Hamwells already has deals with several hotels, so you could come across them even if you don’t actually buy one yourself.

 Article originally published on 12-07-2015.
 Updated on 10-03-2016 by Lulu Chang: Added reports of Hamwells international pre-order availability and shipment dates.

 - The Cirrus, a revolutionary showerhead, promises to use 75 percent less water

 - Smart faucet nozzle achieves 98-percent reduction in water usage